Discovering Properties of Inflectional Morphology in Neural Emergent Communication: Introduction

 \section{Introduction}

-Emergent communication (EmCom) with deep neural agents studies communication protocols developed between two or more agents engaged in a task requiring successful communication.
+Emergent communication (EmCom) studies communication protocols developed between two or more \revision{deep neural} agents engaged in a task requiring successful communication.
 Analyses of learned protocols in EmCom typically search for characteristics deemed crucial in natural language, prominently compositionality \cite{chaabouni-etal-2020-compositionality}.
 Such experiments promise to shed light on the pressures underlying human-like language evolution.

 However, as interpreting emergent communication schemes and measuring compositionality are challenging, inhibitive assumptions are often made.
 First, most EmCom works afford agents an over-complete vocabulary of characters, making it possible for agents to describe each possible attribute value with a unique character one-to-one, thus leading to treatment of generated characters exclusively as words composed only syntactically.
 In turn, common evaluation metrics developed for this large-vocabulary setting are overly simplified, favoring protocols that represent attribute values with consistent characters concatenated in a consistent ordering \cite{chaabouni-etal-2020-compositionality,resnick,ueda2023on}.
 This disregards the possibility of many morphological phenomena attested in natural languages, such as nonconcatenative morphology (e.g., root-pattern morphology common in Semitic languages), and fusion of grammatical attributes in morphemes (e.g., the Spanish verb suffix \textit{-amos} simultaneously communicates first person, plurality, and present tense).